li

 When Not to Use

-• Outside of a list container - browsers may render it, but it's invalid HTML
+• Outside of a list container — it is invalid HTML

 • For definition list content — use <dt> and <dd>